nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 We read the tensor containing multiple captions for each image (remember that an example is made of an image, together with ALL the captions associated to it), and divide the example into many examples (using `flat_map`), made of pairs image-caption (single caption).
 An output caption is the expected output of the network for a given example: it is the same caption sequence, shifted one position to the left (we want to predict the second word from the first word and so on), and all the elements in this sequence are decreased by one (since we want the 0-th neuron of the output layer to correspond to the token `<start>` and not to the padding tokens).

-At each timestep we provide the model with the **tokens of the real caption**: this is called **teacher forcing**.
-In some way we are helping the model to not make a chain of errors, when it makes a mistake over some predictions.
-If we let the model ingest at each timestep the word it predicted at the previous timestep with the highest probability, it will probably chain a lot of errors, if it has made an error at the previous step.
-So, during training we can actually help the model.

-At inference time our model will be **auto-regressive**, meaning that it can incur in the trap explained above.
-This problem is called **exposure bias**.

 Now training the model is easy:

 ```python